Parsa-Rajabi/cpsc-2350/_sources/project.md

 - Project report
 - Project presentation

-Between the milestones, each team will be required to do a check-in with their assigned TA to ensure the project is on track.
+Between the milestones, each team will be required to do a check-in with the instructor to ensure the project is on track.

 ### Schedule